Enter the annual nominal rate and the number of compounding periods per year into the calculator to determine the effective interest rate.

 - Where ER is the effective interest rate

-- i is the nominal interest rate
+- i is the nominal annual interest rate (as a decimal)

 - n is the number of compounding periods per year